DSIN-INSA-Strasbourg/Hermes-doc/content/setup/installation.md

     - `plugins/messagebus_consumers/`
     - `plugins/messagebus_producers/`

-    If your installation is for running **hermes-server** only (without clients), you may remove the following directories :
+    If your installation is for running **hermes-server** only (without clients), you may remove the following directories:
     - `clients`
     - `plugins/clients/`
     - `plugins/messagebus_consumers`

-    If your installation is for running one or more **hermes-client** only (without server), you may remove the following directories :
+    If your installation is for running one or more **hermes-client** only (without server), you may remove the following directories:
     - `server`
     - `plugins/datasources`
     - `plugins/messagebus_producers`